Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Description ==

 === Really simple, Effective and Performant WordPress Security === Really Simple Security is the most lightweight and easy-to-use security plugin for WordPress.
-It secures your WordPress website with SSL certificate generation, properly enforcing en redirecting to https, scanning for possible vulnerabilities, Login Protection and implementing essential WordPress hardening features.
+It secures your WordPress website with SSL certificate generation, including proper 301 https redirection and SSL enforcement, scanning for possible vulnerabilities, Login Protection and implementing essential WordPress hardening features.

 We believe that security should have the absolute minimum effect on website performance, user experience and maintainability.
 Therefore, Really Simple Security is: